Crowvics/Crowvics/README.md

 <h1>Victor Luz</h1>

 <p>
   Bachelor in Computer Science from the Federal Institute of Education, Science and Technology of Southeast Minas Gerais &ndash; Campus Rio Pomba.
-Aspiring Cybersecurity Professional, currently developing expertise as a SOC Analyst Level 1.
+Aspiring Cybersecurity Professional, currently developing expertise as a SOC Analyst.
 </p>

 <hr/>